Skip to main content

 Overview

 The Dashboard is the first place to review an organisation.
 It brings together headline portfolio values, recent activity, allocation, currency exposure, planning goals, investment updates, and watched securities.
+Dashboard figures use the familiar symbol for your reporting currency without a country prefix.
+For example, an Australian-dollar reporting amount is shown as $100.
 Use it for daily review, month-end checks, and quick preparation before investment meetings.

 Before you start